- As low as $297/Night

 - Condo

 Come and stay with us at this opulent Oceanfront Condo...
-When you enter this charmingly designed modernized condo you will be greeted with a Kitchen equipped for all of your meals and cooking necessities...
+When you enter this attractively designed modernized condo you will be greeted with a Kitchen equipped for all of your meals and cooking necessities...
 We provide you with coffee grounds and single serve option if you bring your favorite K-Cups...
 A bar where you can appreciate every meal...
 Cozy, Clean, King- Sized bed...
 Intelligent TVs so you can log in and stream all of your favorite channels and shows...
-Appreciate each morning or evening out on our Private Balcony to soak in the spectacular beauty of heaven...
+Savor each morning or evening out on our Private Balcony to soak in the spectacular beauty of heaven...
 While you are here savor fishing, boating excursions, live music & entertainment, casino boats, Barefoot Landing, Broadway at the Beach, Outlets, Malls, and the Most Amazing White Sandy Blue Water Beaches...
 See you SOON!

 SEAWATCH RESORT!